 T-AMF determines T-RAN based on Target ID.
 T-AMF may allocate a GUTI valid for the UE in the AMF and target TAI.

 Source to Target transparent container is forwarded as received from S-RAN.
-MM N2 info includes e.g. security information and Handover Restriction List.
+MM N2 info includes e.g. security information and Handover Restriction List if available in the T-AMF.

 SM N2 info list includes SM N2 info received from SMFs in the PDU Handover Response messages received within allowed max delay supervised by the T-AMF mentioned in step 7.
 SM N2 info also indicates which QoS flows are subject to data forwarding.